-We recognized share-based compensation expense of \$95.2 million and \$107.7 million during the years ended December 31, 2018 and 2017, respectively.
 The following table presents our expected share-based compensation expense based on existing grants, assuming that the established performance criteria are met and that no forfeitures occur:

 Expected share-based compensation expense

 (U.S. Dollars in millions)

-2019 \$ 58.5
+2020 \$ 57.1

-2020 42.0
+2021 35.3

-2021 27.4
+2022 16.9

-2022 10.9
+2023 3.2

-2023 1.7
+2024 0.5

-(b) 3,508,469 restricted stock units, which were previously granted under the AerCap Equity Plans, vested.
-In connection with the vesting of the restricted stock units, the Company issued, in full satisfaction of its obligations, 2,062,143 ordinary shares to the holders of these restricted stock units, with the remainder being withheld and applied to pay the taxes in respect of those awards.
-Restrictions on 2,951,504 shares of restricted stock (2,120,185 shares of restricted stock net of withholding for taxes) lapsed during the period.
-In addition, 189,741 shares were treated as granted and subsequently vested on the grant dates as described in (a) above.
+(b) 432,427 restricted stock units, which were previously granted under the AerCap Equity Plans, vested.
+In connection with the vesting of the restricted stock units, the Company issued, in full satisfaction of its obligations, 250,470 ordinary shares to the holders of these restricted stock units, with the remainder being withheld and applied to pay the taxes in respect of those awards.
+Restrictions on 1,006,177 shares of restricted stock (681,825 shares of restricted stock net of withholding for taxes) lapsed during the period.
+In addition, 89,299 ordinary shares were treated as granted and subsequently vested on the grant dates, as described in (a) above.